scriptex/webpack-mpa/README.md

 5. Automatic browser reload using [BrowserSync](https://browsersync.io/)
 6. Images optimization using [Imagemin](https://github.com/Klathmon/imagemin-webpack-plugin)

-If you use a custom domain name for your server instead of `localhost`, you can take advantage of the additional CLI argument which specifies the proxy and host which Browsersync uses.
-For example, if you want to view your app via http://app.test, you need to call the `start` command like this:
+If you wish to use a proxy in browsersync you can do it using the `DEV_URL` CLI argument like this:

 ```
-yarn start --env.DEV_URL=http://app.test
+yarn start --env.DEV_URL=http://your-proxy.app
 ```